Tag Archive > Mac Suzuki

 Tazawa has commented on the situation: “Personally I only thought about going to America.
 I wasn’t thinking about the next person, so this is something I have to apologize for”.

-My gut feeling is that this is kind of a sour grapes move by the NPB establishment and they’ll get over it.
+It feels like this is kind of a sour grapes move by the NPB establishment and they’ll eventually get over it.
 There is some historic precedence to suggest that they will: the cases of Hideki Irabu, Kazuhito Tadano, Hideo Nomo and Mac Suzuki.

 Irabu is perhaps the most informative example.
 Prior to being a bust with the Yankees, Irabu was under contract with the San Diego Padres, whom he refused to play for.
 At the time, the NPB establishment felt that they had been embarrassed by Irabu’s antics and said that he wouldn’t be allowed back in, but Hanshin signed him for the 2003 season.
 He won the fans over with a strong start.